Profile

 Citation

-Sickell, J., Fedorochko, R., and Escobar, B. (2025).
+Sickell, J. and Escobar, B. (2025).
 Uzbekistan: The Scale, Scope, and Composition of Chinese Development Finance.
 Williamsburg, VA: AidData at William & Mary.

 Abstract

-This country profile of Uzbekistan provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing to Uzbekistan between 2000 and 2022.
+This country profile provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing in Uzbekistan from 2000 to 2022.
 It includes granular information on key trends in China’s loan and grant-financed commitments, its lending portfolio, ESG risks in its infrastructure projects, and contractual safeguards adoption and implementation.

-Between 2000 and 2022, China has directed $18.1 billion in loan and grant-financed commitments and 181 projects to the Republic of Uzbekistan.
-The most important project for China’s development portfolio in Uzbekistan is the 2008 Central Asia-China gas pipeline, which received at least $4.7 billion in funding— helping China meet its ever-growing energy needs while also providing Uzbekistan the opportunity to generate revenue.
+From 2000 to 2022, China directed $18.1 billion in loan and grant-financed commitments for 181 projects in Uzbekistan.
+The most important project for China’s development portfolio in Uzbekistan is the 2008 Central Asia-China gas pipeline, which received at least $4.7 billion in funding—helping China meet its ever-growing energy needs, while also providing Uzbekistan the opportunity to generate revenue.

 Featured Authors